intagaming/blog2/README.md

 ## Who is interested in this?

 If you're interested in using this repo as a blog, I think you should already be interested in practicing Next.js/React.
-It is trivial for writing new blog posts, though for utilizing the power of MDX (an extension of Markdown), you should be aware of its capability of interpolating React components into the Markdown.
+It is trivial to write new blog posts, though to utilize the power of MDX (an extension of Markdown), you should be aware of its capability of interpolating React components into the Markdown.
 It is extensible, but it is non-trivial for a non-developer to do that.

 ## Features